antibloch/colmap_installation_directs/README.md

-# to verify that colmap is installed with gpu (essential for dense resconstruction), it is documented here:
+# to verify that colmap is installed with cuda (essential for dense resconstruction), it is documented here:
 colmap -h
 ```